-In addition in 2002, the stockholder and director of the Company described under (iv) above agreed to receive compensation for certain 2002 scientific advisory services in the form of 25,354 shares of common stock and 25,354 options at an exercise price of \$2.96 to purchase common stock of the Company.
+In 2002, a stockholder and director of the Company agreed to receive compensation for certain 2002 scientific advisory services in the form of 25,354 shares of common stock and 25,354 options at an exercise price of \$2.96 to purchase common stock of the Company.
 As of December 31, 2002, the Company recorded the deemed fair value of such compensation of approximately \$122 as an accrued liability.
 The common stock was valued at \$76, based on the closing price of the publicly traded shares of common stock on the date of grant.
 The options were valued at \$46 using the Black-Scholes option-pricing model, based on a deemed fair value of the Company's common stock of \$3.00 per share.
 The accrued liability at December 31, 2002 was converted to equity in 2003 when the 25,354 shares of common stock and 25,354 options were issued to this individual.
+There are no other related party transactions.

-CONVERTIBLE DEBT AND WARRANT LIABILITIES 6.
+6. CONVERTIBLE DEBT AND WARRANT LIABILITIES